I am a GP.

 – I have a chronic disease.

-There are struggles with both aspects; and this makes me who I am and each side affects the other.
+There are struggles with various aspects; and this makes me who I am and each part affects others.
 My humanity often defines me as a person and a GP; I am known as someone who listens, takes people’s worries seriously, compassionate, puts others before myself (too much apparently!), is ‘too’ honest (?!) and is, quite simply, normal (i.e. human) which seems to put people at ease and make them feel that they are understood.

 I started writing this blog in September 2017 as a result of being ‘broken;’ things felt overwhelming and chaotic yet empty.
 I was finding it difficult to talk, but easy to write.
 My first piece, ‘The Other Side’, has been widely shared and has now been read over 40,000 times; apparently it resonates with others.